 Weather conditions in the Faroe Islands are erratic, with almost 300 days of rain a year.
 How would you feel if your trip were to be canceled due to bad weather, and all your non-refundable bookings were lost?
 This is a big possibility in the Faroe Islands, one that you should consider.

 Trip cancellation insurance is the only way to be reimbursed for all covered bookings, including non-refundable ones.
 You can receive reimbursement for your prepaid, non-refundable expenses if you have to cancel your trip for a reason explicitly listed in your policy's certificate wording.

 Why buy trip cancellation insurance for the Faroe Islands?

-You’re aware by now that the Faroe Islands, despite their beauty, are not the most reliable travel destination.
-The risk of a rainstorm and your flight getting cancelled is very high.
+You're aware by now that the Faroe Islands, despite their beauty, are not the most reliable travel destination.
+The risk of a rainstorm and your flight getting canceled is very high.
 Moreover, you may have personal reasons that cause you to cancel or delay your trip.

 Wouldn't you appreciate being reimbursed for the expensive bookings you made?
 The answer is yes.

 Travel insurance provides coverage for much more than just hotel accommodations.
 You can be covered for: